 - If you’re worried about contacting Covid: get the vaccine, where protective gear, limit contact with others.

-- Critical Race Theory – I’ve been jailed in peaceful demonstrations attempting to heal divisions that occur in Family Law.
+- Critical Race Theory – I’ve been jailed in peaceful demonstrations attempting to heal family divisions that occur in Family Court.
 Got to know many black men and had them for cell mates.
 I understand some of the issues they face.
 I’ve studied the methods of Mahatma Gandhi and Dr. Martin Luther KIng.
 I feel CRT is misguided and certainly should not be taught in any public school.

 - It seems sprouted from the politics of division that have gripped our nation.